mike-ferguson/PROSPECTION/README.md

 *Said "Son do you feel kind of warm?"*
 *And she looked into her crystal ball*
 *Said "You're in love..."*
--Robert Plant, Allison Krauss, *Fortune Teller*
+-Robert Plant and Allison Krauss, *Fortune Teller*

 PROSPECTION
 Version 1.1

-This model Predicts Closing Stock Prices, 24 hours after last run.
+This model Predicts **Opening** Stock Prices, 24 hours after last run.
 Uses all past data, going back as far as January 2012 (If stock is old enough).
 This program looks at the S&P 500 and predicts all the stocks, and sorts by which stock it predicts will go up in 1 day by the highest percent.
 It also will filter out in the final report (dataframe sorted by predicted profit percentage) any stock whose Test RMSE value was above a cutoff, the defualt being 0.05.
 See below for other modes.

 LSTM Neural Network Based on Randerson112358's post on https://medium.com/@randerson112358/stock-price-prediction-using-python-machine-learning-e82a039ac2bb
-Adapted to Predict 24 hour closing differnces instead of long term differences like in the article.
+Adapted to Predict 24 hour opening differnces instead of long term differences like in the article.
 Uses Yahoo Stocks as source.

 Repo Root has a few important files: